- Video: 3 Weeks Pregnant: What to Expect

 Last Updated on

-Your baby is developing fast and it is only fair that you should know everything about it.
-Find out about the exciting foetal development in the 3rd week of pregnancy and other pregnancy milestones that you achieve during this week through this article.
+Once the pregnancy is confirmed, the expectant parents are all excited to know about their baby’s growth and development.
+The pregnancy term may seem like a long journey ahead, but your baby is developing slightly every week, and it is only fair that you should know everything about it.
+Find out about the exciting foetal development in the 3rd week of pregnancy and other pregnancy milestones that you achieve during the week through this article.

-This week is crucial because, during this week, the fertilized egg safely implants itself in the uterine lining and starts developing with the help of oxygen and nutrients that it receives through the blood vessels of the uterine lining.
-While the development itself is interesting but the 3 weeks pregnant baby size is negligible.
-In technical terms, baby’s length is 0.0in and baby’s weight is 0.0gm.
+This week is crucial because, during this week, the fertilised egg safely implants itself in the uterine lining and starts developing with the help of oxygen and nutrients that it receives through the blood vessels of the uterine lining.
+While the development itself is interesting, the size of the baby is negligible.
+In technical terms, the baby’s length is 0.0 in the weight is 0.0 gm.

 Common Body Changes